wangyifan349/bip39-bip84-mnemonic-recovery/readme2.md

 For real recovery work:

-* run the scripts on a trusted offline machine
 * review the source code before entering a real mnemonic
+* install the required dependency first
+* disconnect from the internet before entering sensitive wallet data
 * do not paste a real mnemonic into websites, chat apps, online notebooks, cloud tools, or AI tools
 * do not run recovery on a VPS, shared computer, remote desktop, or machine you do not fully trust
 * do not store recovered mnemonics in screenshots, cloud storage, browser notes, terminal logs, or chat history